 Conventional treatments may be a good first step in treating the pain caused by a TFCC tear, but they are not aimed at restoring full function to the wrist, simply at reducing a patient’s pain.
 Moreover, these treatments do not combat the central cause of the pain – degenerated tissue.

 For those seeking minimal downtimes and less invasive treatment options, there are alternative treatment options available.
 One such treatment, regenerative therapy, offers a solution to the underlying causes of TFCC tear-related pain.

 Regenerative therapies are a treatment option that involves extracting tissues from a patient, processing them, and then reinjecting them back into the patient as close to the source of injury as possible.

-At CELLAXYS we offer two types of regenerative therapies – Platelet Rich Plasma (PRP) therapy and Stem Cell Therapy.
+At CELLAXYS, we offer two types of regenerative therapies – platelet-rich plasma (PRP) therapy and cell-based therapy.

 PRP therapy uses the blood’s healing components, platelets, to restore damaged tissues and promote healing after an injury.
 Platelets serve as the first line of defense by releasing 10 Growth Factors to stimulate healthy tissues.
 They also send chemical signals to attract healing cells circulating in the blood.